Jean-Antoine de Mesmes (diplomat): Ambassador at The Hague (1678–1689)

 With the Peace of Nijmegen in 1678, France resumed diplomatic relations with the Dutch Republic, and Jean-Antoine de Mesmes was appointed ambassador at The Hague.
 He had been preceded by Pomponne before the interruption caused by the Franco-Dutch War.
-However, in 1683 and 1684, war came again near the DutchnRepublic, as France besieged and took fortresses in the neighbouring Spanish Netherlands during the War of the Reunions.
+However, in 1683 and 1684, war came again near the Dutch Republic, as France besieged and took fortresses in the neighbouring Spanish Netherlands during the War of the Reunions.
 The Dutch did not intervene but felt menaced by the inroads made by the French towards their borders.
 The war ended with the Truce of Ratisbon, which consisted of several bilateral treaties including a treaty between France and the Dutch Republic as a preparation for the treaty between France and Spain.
 The French felt that appeasing the Dutch was as important as talking to the Spanish.
 Jean-Antoine de Mesmes, being ambassador at The Hague, was asked to negotiate the treaty between France and the Dutch Republic.
 In the treaty, France abandoned Dixmude (Diksmuide) and Courtrai (Kortrijk) but kept Luxembourg.
 Jean-Antoine de Mesmes signed it "de Mesmes, comte d'Avaux" on 29 June.
 The treaty between Louis XIV and Charles II of Spain was signed about 1½ months later on 15 August 1685 in Ratisbon (Regensburg), the seat of the German diet, by Louis de Verjus, comte de Crécy, the French ambassador to the diet.

 In 1685, Louis XIV revoked the Edict of Nantes, which had guaranteed freedom of religion to French Protestants.
 The ensuing persecution sent waves of refugees, called the Huguenots, all over Northern Europe.
-The ambassador in 1686 reportef the presence of 75,000 Huguenots in the Netherlands.
+The ambassador in 1686 reported the presence of 75,000 Huguenots in the Netherlands.

 Jean-Antoine de Mesmes soon found out about William of Orange's plans to invade England and warned Louis XIV.
 On 9 September 1688, he handed over a letter from Louis XIV that threatened the Dutch Republic with war.
 On 5/15 November 1688 William landed in Brixham.
 France responded by declaring war on the Dutch Republic on 26 November, thereby breaking the Truce of Ratisbon and starting the Nine Years' War.
 Diplomatic relations between France and the Dutch Republic again were severed.
 Jean-Antoine de Mesmes was forced to leave his post in The Hague in 1689, after a stay of more than ten years.